Your guide to remittance addresses: what they are and how to use them

 A remittance address is a useful way for individuals or businesses to receive payments.
 While you can use any address, some people prefer to use a PO Box or other address to separate payments from specific places like an employer, a client, or a business-related transaction.

-Individuals and companies alike use remit addresses, especially when processing and sending money overseas.
+Individuals and companies alike use remit addresses, especially when processing and sending money internationally.
 You may also encounter a “remittance bank account address,” which simply means the remittance address is an actual bank.
 Businesses will route payments here instead of an office to be processed.
 Similar phrasing includes:

 - Remit to: Informing a customer where to send a payment.